Linda enjoys reading, learning, and writing about different things. She enjoys sharing her love of writing, history, and crafts with others.

 Elizabeth Blackwell Born in England

 Elizabeth was born the daughter of Hannah Lane and Samuel Blackwell in 1821 their third child.
-She was born in Bristol, England.
-Her family enjoyed a prosperous lifestyle until riots broke out and they lost their business.
+She was born in Bristol, England where her family enjoyed a prosperous lifestyle until riots broke out and they lost their business.
 Her father made the decision to move the family to America while she was still a young girl.
 Samuel Blackwell felt he would have more job opportunities in America and he wanted to support the anti slavery movement and women’s rights movement for his daughters.
 The Blackwell family settled in New York in 1832.

 Elizabeth’s father did not want his children educated by the church so they received their education through their parents and private tutors.
 Elizabeth could speak several languages including French and German as well as English.
 She also received education in music and literature.
 Elizabeth was fortunate that her father believed in education for his daughters as well as for his sons.
 This was a time when usually women did not have the same opportunities for education as men.
 In fact, it was rare for a woman to have access to higher education at all.
 To become a doctor, Elizabeth would have to fight long held views and preconceived ideas on the roles of women in society.